-Elite Special Forces: Walking around with this identity is like being part of an elite special forces unit of the Marines; no matter what difficult, challenging situation presents itself you walk with your head held high, knowing you're part of something special, meaningful and vitally important.
+- EliteWalking around with this identity is like being part of an elite special forces unit of theSpecialMarines; no matter what difficult, challenging situation presents itself you walk with yourForces:head held high, knowing you're part of something special, meaningful and vitally important. - The IdealThis composite identity of an exalted soul combined with a powerful national mission,Mix:forms the basis of a healthy Jewish pride and sense of self-worth, independent of our accomplishments and attainments.